tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 with {{!RFC7540}}; Section 9.2.)
 Similarly, the client MAY send an innocuous EncryptedSNI extension if it has no ESNI to send.
 If present, this extension MUST carry a random key label and encryption, as otherwise it may induce unnecessary work for servers.
+This makes it somewhat harder to determine if ESNI is in use and "greases" {{?I-D.ietf-tls-grease}}
+the use of ESNI on the network.

 ## Fronting Server Behavior